tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 $$

 Schnorr signatures are of the form \\( s = r + e.k \\).
-This construction is linear too, so it meshes nicely with the linearity of elliptic curve math..
+This construction is linear too, so it meshes nicely with the linearity of elliptic curve math.

 You saw this property in the previous section, when we were verifying the signature.
 Schnorr signatures' linearity makes it very attractive for things like